Golden Thread That Connects Us To The World

 What prevents the golden thread of information?

 Using paper-based methods to record information can be time-consuming and lead to costly errors as well as providing issues that arise from storing physical records.
-Even slightly more modern technologies like spreadsheets or email that still require hours of manual data entry or retrieval in order to utilise or analyse data appropriately still unravel that golden thread.
+Even slightly more modern technologies like spreadsheets or email that still require hours of manual data entry or retrieval in order to utilize or analyze data appropriately still unravel that golden thread.

 Lack of visibility